javighawk/Arduino-Time-Recording/README.md

 OTHER COMMENTS
 =====
 The user can give some personalization to this module:
--- To change the number of measurements over which the average time is computed, modify the variable "AVG_RECORDS" in "src/BXD_Controller/TimeRecord.h".
+- To change the number of measurements over which the average time is computed, modify the variable "AVG_RECORDS" in "src/BXD_Controller/TimeRecord.h".

--- To change the maximum length of the label when being sent through telemetry, modify the variable "LABEL_LENGTH" in the same file as above.
+- To change the maximum length of the label when being sent through telemetry, modify the variable "LABEL_LENGTH" in the same file as above.
--- To measure MILLISECONDS instead of MICROSECONDS, on the file "src/BXD_Controller/TimeRecord.cpp" change all "micros()" functions with "millis()".
+- To measure MILLISECONDS instead of MICROSECONDS, on the file "src/BXD_Controller/TimeRecord.cpp" change all "micros()" functions with "millis()".

-Author: Javier Garcia

-Date: Jul 31, 2016